-In order to maintain the highest degree of shipping continuity, BDL requests that customers anticipate and pre-empt long weekend and holiday issues by upwardly adjusting their prior week’s order.
+In order to maintain the highest degree of shipping continuity, BDL requests that customers bulk up orders if a holiday falls on your regular scheduled delivery day

-For further delivery information during those weeks where a statutory holiday occurs, City licensees are asked to contact BDL City Dispatch at 204-958-7948.
-Rural licensees are asked to contact your local carrier’s terminal for further information.
+For further delivery information during those weeks where a statutory holiday occurs, licensees are asked to contact the BDL Customer Contact Centre at 1-800-661-2337.

 The method of delivery will vary with the receiving facilities available at each licensed premise.
 In general, delivery consists of placement of the product inside the premises into an area identified by BDL.
 This “primary acceptance area” will normally be within 30 feet of the rear of the vehicle.
 In the case of wheeler delivery, the wheeled route will be at grade level, free from curbs or other impediments, and provide a minimum clearance of thirty-eight inches wide by seventy-eight inches high (38″x78″).